subquery/subql/docs/miscellaneous/social_media.md

 - [Matrix/Riot](https://matrix.to/#/#subquery:matrix.org)
 - [LinkedIn](https://www.linkedin.com/company/subquery)

-## Unoffical SubQuery Communities
+## Unofficial SubQuery Communities

 These communities are not moderated by the SubQuery team, but our ambassadors may be there to provide support.
-Please be careful of scams as SubQuery is **not** responsible for what happen within them.
+Please be careful of scams as SubQuery is **not** responsible for what happens within them.